arturkulig/immview/docs.md

 ````

 ### Domain::[ACTION_NAME]
+#### (...args): Promise
-function that existed on a set of functions provided as actions in constructor.
-It is not exactly the same function as it is wrapped, so it is run in **Dispatcher** queue.
+A function that was in a provided in constructor set of actions.
+It is **not** exactly the same function as provided, because it is wrapped with internal scheduler call.
+Because it's deferred execution **it always returns a Promise** resolved with that function result.

 ```javascript
 const domain = Domain.create(